KWID: Early years

-Country (1981-2000)

-On January 1, 1981, KFMS flipped to a country music format, retaining the KFM 102 name.
+Jacor/Clear Channel era (1997-2008)

 In 1997, Jacor Communications purchased Regent Communications and its stations, including KFMS, for $184.7 million.
 Jacor subsequently was purchased by Clear Channel Communications in 1999.

-Top 40 (2000-2002)

 On January 7, 2000, at 3 p.m., KFMS flipped to top 40 as "101.9 KISS-FM".
 KFMS simulcast KIIS-FM in Los Angeles, including Rick Dees' weekday morning program, while Buck Head from WFLZ-FM in Tampa hosted weeknights.
 The Buck Head Show was later syndicated back to KYSR (Star 98.7) in Los Angeles until he was eventually transferred to that market.